University of West Florida Scholarships (2025–2026)

 - Mentored research & leadership pathways tied to UWF’s strengths (cybersecurity, robotics, coastal sciences)

 Is Honors admission automatic if I’m admitted to UWF?
 No. Honors is selective; students are invited/considered based on GPA, rigor, and (if submitted) test scores.
-Follow the instructions in your invite and reply by May 1.
+Invitations typically start in January; reply by May 1 to secure your seat.

 Does Honors add time to the degree?
-No. Honors coursework is designed to fit within a standard four-year plan when you stay on sequence.
+No. Honors course sequence is built to fit a standard four-year plan for active students.

 When should we apply?
-Apply to UWF early in the cycle.
-Honors invitations typically begin in January; respond quickly to secure advising/registration advantages.
+Apply to UWF by Dec 1 for the best chance.
+Honors invitations go out in January; scholarship applications close March 1.

 Are there extra $$ beyond the waiver?
-Yes.
-Honors advertises competitive travel scholarships and partners with Admissions/colleges on merit opportunities; watch your UWF Scholarship Portal for cycles and criteria.
+Yes—Honors advertises competitive travel scholarships and partners with colleges on additional funding each year.